alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 Giant Space Fungus on Hard has 632 HP.
 The Snowager on Easy has 650 HP.
 If you are new to pet training, it could literally take you a year and millions of NP to get your pet strong enough beat the Snowager.
 If your only goal is to earn money, it will pay off eventually, but you'll need to be patient.
-I recommend the [Battlepedia](https://battlepedia.jellyneo.net/?go=beginners_guide_to_training) training guide.
-To be specific, I would shoot for level 100 and the 200 strength + defense boost, then train only level up to level 250 to unlock the Secret Ninja Training School, then catch up on the other stats.
-It will save you both time and money.
+If you're willing to start that journey, I recommend following the route in the Battlepedia guide (train all stats evenly up to level 100 / strength 200 / defense 200, then train only level to 250 to unlock the Secret Ninja Training School, then catch up the other stats).
+It'll save you both time and money.

 In summary,